IBM/ibm-licensing-operator/README.md

 <b>Prerequisites</b>

-To use License Service, aditionally install the following operators that IBM Licensing Operator depends on:
+To use License Service, additionally install the following operators that IBM Licensing Operator depends on:
 - ibm-cert-manager-operator
 - ibm-licensing-operator
 - ibm-metering-operator